Overview of Everest Base Camp Trek

 - Monsoon Season: June, July, and August.

-Is it Possible to Do a Helicopter Tour at Everest Base Camp?
+Is a Helicopter Tour to Everest Base Camp Possible?